kirbah/mcp-youtube/README.md

 ## Security Considerations

 - **API Key Security:** Your `YOUTUBE_API_KEY` is sensitive.
 Never commit it directly to your repository.
 Use environment variables (e.g., via a `.env` file which should be listed in `.gitignore`).
-- **API Quotas:** The YouTube Data API has usage quotas.
-Monitor your usage in the Google Cloud Console.
-Consider setting budget alerts or quota limits for your API key to prevent unexpected charges or service disruptions.
+- **API Quotas:** The YouTube Data API has a daily usage quota (default is 10,000 units).
+All tool calls deduct from this quota.
+Monitor your usage in the Google Cloud Console and be mindful of the cost of each tool.
+For a detailed breakdown of costs per API method, see the [official documentation](https://developers.google.com/youtube/v3/determine_quota_cost).
 - **Input Validation:** The server uses Zod for robust input validation for all tool parameters, enhancing security and reliability.

 ## License